PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: Experiments

 We use a server with four NVIDIA RTX A6000 GPUs for experiments.
 The denoiser is trained for 2000 epochs with a batch size of 64.
 The initial learning rate is 2e-4 and decays by a factor of 10 at 1200 and 1700 epochs.
 The AdamW optimizer is used with a decay factor of 1e-6.
 The verifier is trained for 100 epochs using the same training settings as the denoiser.
 The training of the denoiser and the verifier takes approximately 75 hours and 10 minutes.

-\mypara{Datasets} Following recent works~\cite{wu2023leveraging,lu2024jigsaw}, we use the Breaking Bad dataset~\cite{sellan2022breaking}.
+\mypara{Datasets} Following recent works~\citep{wu2023leveraging,lu2024jigsaw}, we use the Breaking Bad dataset~\citep{sellan2022breaking}.
 Specifically, 34,075 assemblies from 407 objects in the \textit{everyday} subset are for training.
 7,679 assemblies from 91 objects in the \textit{everyday} subset and 3,651 assemblies from 40 uncategorized objects in the \textit{artifact} subset are for testing.

 We limit assemblies with at most 20 fragments and do not use the assembly category labels (e.g., bottles, vases, and mirrors).
-Note that the training/testing split is exactly the same as Breaking Bad dataset~\cite{sellan2022breaking} for fair comparisons.
+Each fragment is represented as a point cloud consisting of 1,000 points, following the baseline settings.
+Note that the training/testing split is exactly the same as Breaking Bad dataset~\citep{sellan2022breaking} for fair comparisons.

-\mypara{Evaluation metrics} The Breaking Bad dataset offers three evaluation metrics, where the anchor fragment aligns the predicted assembly and the ground truth before the metric calculation:
+\mypara{Evaluation metrics} The Breaking Bad dataset offers three evaluation metrics, where the biggest fragment is used to align the predicted assembly with the ground truth before calculating the metrics, which is the same as in Jigsaw~\citep{lu2024jigsaw} evaluation settings:

 \raisebox{0.3ex}{ $\bullet$} {\it Root mean square error (RMSE)} of both the rotation and the translation parameters.

 \raisebox{0.3ex}{ $\bullet$} {\it Part accuracy (PA)} is the ratio of fragments whose per-fragment Chamfer distance is less than 0.01.